 The Curtiss-Wright company had earlier submitted a proposal to the Army known by the company as the Model 29.
 The jet-powered Model 29 had been designed specifically for the attack role, and the Army had been sufficiently impressed that they had ordered two prototypes of the design under the designation XA-43.
 To meet the jet-powered night fighter requirement, Curtiss proposed an aircraft of a similar configuration, but adapted specifically for the interception role.
 The company designation of Model 29A was assigned to the project.
 The Army ordered two prototypes under the designation XP-87 and the name Blackhawk was assigned.

 The USAAF initially favored the Curtiss proposal, if for no other reason that the Curtiss-Wright factory would probably close down if it did not win the order.
-In order to free up Curtiss-Wright for the fighter project, the XA-43 project was cancelled on November 21, 1945, and the funds and Army serial numbers were transferred to the XP-87 project.
+In order to free up Curtiss-Wright for the fighter project, the XA-43 project was cancelled on November 21, 1945, and the funds and were transferred to the XP-87 project.
+The serial numbers 45-59600 and 45-59601 had been assigned to the XA-43 prototypes, and then that project was cancelled, the first XP-87 prototype was given the serial 45-59600, but the second XP-87 was assigned the serial number 46-522.

 The XP-87 was a large, all-metal, cantilever, mid-wing aircraft, powered by four 3000 lb.st.
 Westinghouse XJ34-WE-7 turbojets paired in two large pods mounted under the wings.
 The horizontal tailplane was mounted halfway up the vertical tail.
 The aircraft was equipped with a twin-track tricycle undercarriage.
 The pilot and radar operator were seated side-by-side in a large, spacious cockpit.